HKN-Beta/ShadowRealm/ECE 30416/Fourier Transform Filtering.md

-# ECE 27000 - Finite State Machines
+# ECE 30416 Fourier Transform Filtering

 ## Overview
 Fourier Transform Filtering is a foundational technique in optics that leverages the spatial frequency domain to manipulate or analyze images